Visyond/website-hugo/site/content/pricings/pricing-page.md

                 The number of dashboards you can create in each project.
             - limitTitle: 10 scenarios per project
               limitTooltip: >-
                 The number of scenarios you can create in each of your projects.
+            - limitTitle: Advanced sharing
+              limitTooltip: Share only specific worksheets and/or dashboards with specific people to view or edit.
           planCardDescription: >-
             Even more projects, dashboards, and scenarios.
           planCardTitle: Pro